kochm/wp-mendeley-plugin/readme.txt

 - the attributes "sortbyorder" and "groupbyorder" can have the values "asc" and "desc"
 - sorting on the sort key is done before grouping on the group key if both are provided
 - possible attributes to filter for are: author, editor, title, year, tag, keyword, url, publication_outlet, pages, issue, volume, city, publisher, abstract
+- the attribute "csl" is optional; the value must contain a valid URL with a .csl file
 </pre>

-Additionally, there are widgets to display the content of collections or shared collections in widget areas of a theme.

-The entries are formatted the following way - so, the style can be tailored using CSS.
+If you do not specify a CSL stylesheet, full entries are formatted the following way - so, the style can be tailored using CSS.
 <pre>
     &lt;h2 class="wpmgrouptitle"&gt;grouptitle&lt;/h2&gt;
 	&lt;p class="wpmref"&gt;